“Something Beautiful” Lyrics Meaning (Miley Cyrus)

-Miley Cyrus’ 2025 single “Something Beautiful” from the album Something Beautiful is an intense mix of pop and rock, blending raw passion with poetic imagery.
-The song’s meaning explores deep emotional connection, desire, and the struggle between love and destruction.
+Miley Cyrus‘ 2025 single “Something Beautiful” is a pop-rock song about the struggle between love and destruction.
 It plays with religious and mythical references, painting love as both intoxicating and dangerous.

 Verse 1: Love and Destruction